Travel.State.Gov > International Travel > Country Information > France International Travel Information

 When traveling or living in France, you should:

-Crime: The majority of crimes directed against foreign visitors, including U.S. citizens, involve pick-pocketing, vehicle and residential break-ins, bicycle theft, and other forms of theft.
+Crime: The majority of crimes directed against foreign visitors, including U.S. citizens, involve pick-pocketing (passports, phones, cash, credit cards), vehicle and residential break-ins, bicycle theft, and other forms of theft.

-Report crimes to the local police at 112 and contact the U.S. Embassy Paris at +(33)(1) 43-12-22-22.
-In Monaco, dial 17 to connect to the Police.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Victims of Crime: Report crimes to the local police by dialing 112 (the European emergency number which has some English-speaking staff) or 17 from a landline or cell phone and contact the U.S. Embassy Paris at +(33)(1) 43-12-22-22.
+French authorities do not generally speak English and communication may be difficult.
+Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.

-Flying Drones: It is against the law in France to operate drones in urban areas, and near airports, military bases, prisons, nuclear plants, and large gatherings such as outdoor concerts and parades.
-Violators can be arrested and subject to fines of up to 75,000 euros and/or one year imprisonment.
+Flying Drones: The use of drones and drone footage in France is highly regulated.
+It is against the law in France to operate drones over public spaces (including museums, parks, streets) in urban areas and near airports, military bases, prisons, nuclear plants, and large gatherings such as outdoor concerts and parades.
+The privacy of individuals captured in drone footage is paramount.
+Violators can be arrested and subject to fines of up to 75,000 euros and/or one-year imprisonment.
 Review the information sheet provided by the French government concerning hobbyist drone flights.

 French Foreign Legion: U.S. citizens interested in joining the French Foreign Legion (FFL) should be aware that the cognitive and physical tests for acceptance are extremely challenging.